paulgb/runipy/README.rst

 Portions of the code are based on code by `Min RK <https://github.com/minrk>`_

-Thanks to Kyle Kelley, Nitin Madnani, George Titsworth, Thomas Robitaille, and Andrey Tatarinov for patches, documentation fixes, and suggestions.
+Thanks to Kyle Kelley, Nitin Madnani, George Titsworth, Thomas Robitaille, Andrey Tatarinov, Matthew Brett, and Adam Haney for patches, documentation fixes, and suggestions.